 I know it’s early… but I’m a planner.
 So Christmas is on my mind.
 And this year, in particular, I want to get Christmas gifts out of the way early.
 In December I’ll be doing the whole new baby thing, and I think leaving the house for shopping will be tricky at best.

 So I’ve been thinking Christmas gifts, and I’ve been thinking kids.
-But because I’m me I’ve also been thinking intentional living and prioritizing and parenting (something I don’t know much about yet).
+But because I’m me I’ve also been thinking about prioritizing and intentional parenting.

 And it’s occurred to me that Christmas is a really great time to give your kids a few extra gifts.
 Free gifts.
 Things that made Christmas a magical time for us, gifts that really matter, and will continue to matter for the rest of their lives.

 The best free Christmas gifts you can give to your kids:

 These are gifts my parents gave to us as kids, and I am forever grateful.